 That’s pretty much all we have to say for the build here since the affordable price tag of the Recon 70 simply necessitates a lack of any extra features.
 The ear cups feature just the microphone and a discrete volume wheel, but from what we’ve seen so far, this isn’t an issue.

-Plastic is generally not an indicator of high-quality, but it does invariably unlock the lightweight perk in almost all the headsets that prominently feature it and the Recon 70 is no exception.
+Plastic is generally not an indicator of high-quality.
+Still, it does invariably unlock the lightweight perk in almost all the headsets that prominently feature it, and the Recon 70 is no exception.

 There may be some discomfort during a genuine gaming marathon, but it can handle most gaming sessions with quite literally no sweat, even prolonged ones.